 Trailer Stability Assist enhances safety on the move by detecting trailer sway and gradually reducing the speed of the vehicle by cutting the engine and gently applying the brakes in order to restore control to the driver.

 The new Discovery features Autonomous Emergency Braking (AEB) system, as debuted on Discovery Sport, but includes a new pedestrian detection system that detect adult or child pedestrians, as well as other vehicles in the road and apply the brakes to stop the vehicle quickly and safely.

 Vehicles fitted with Adaptive Cruise Control also come with Advanced Emergency Brake Assist and Intelligent Emergency Braking (IEB).
 Using the vehicle’s forward facing radar, AEB detects and monitors any vehicles that are moving in the same direction.
 If the vehicle ahead suddenly brakes, the driver is alerted to a possible collision.
 When the system detects that the driver hasn’t slowed it will gently and automatically apply the brakes.
 If a collision is imminent, the system will apply the same pressure as in an emergency braking situation.

 Blind Spot Monitor uses rear-facing side-mounted radar sensors to check for vehicles within the vehicle’s blind spots.
 The advanced set-up alerts the driver with a warning light in the corresponding wing mirror.
 For New Discovery Blind Spot Monitor also includes Closing Vehicle Sensing, which provides added peace of mind on multi-lane roads.
-The system scans for fast approaching vehicles further behind and alerts the driver they risk a collision if they were to move into the path of an approaching vehicle in an adjacent lane.
+The system scans for fast approaching vehicles further behind and alerts the driver.

 Traffic Sign Recognition uses a forward-facing camera and satellite navigation information to inform the driver of speed limits.